 Your motorhome is equipped with six batteries.
-Two batteries will be for the engine and the other four batteries (coach) for the interior 12-volt circuits.
-All batteries are located in lower compartments.
+Two batteries will be for the engine and the other four batteries for the interior 12-volt circuits (coach).
+All batteries are located in a lower compartment.

-The engine batteries are used for starting the engine and operating the headlights, taillights, running lights, instrument panel lighting, automotive air conditioning and other accessories.
+The engine batteries are used for starting the engine and operating the headlights, taillights, running lights, instrument panel lighting, automotive air conditioning and other chassis accessories.
 The alternator charges all the batteries while the engine is running.
 The inverter/converter charges all the batteries when the unit is plugged into shoreline.
+The generator charges all the batteries by powering the inverter/charger as well as the rest of the 110-volt system.

 The coach batteries are used for interior lighting; exhaust fans, generator, water pump, central control panel, entertainment center, optional 12-volt convenience outlets, and the refrigerator when it is switched to 12-volt power.
-The generator also charges all batteries when it is running, through the 120-volt city power system that powers the inverter/converter.
 The Intellitec Battery Control Center manual is also in your packet.
 It has trouble-shooting and wiring information.